jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 all possible values in the chip design.
 The more common approach is to sample a couple values and call it a day.

-Which lead to an alternative approach, property testing.
+Which lead to an alternative approach called property testing.
 Here you would generate two random inputs on one side, interpret it trough the homomorphism and then see if the multiplication in natural